Sherdil Shergill: Casting

 In June 2022, Dheeraj Dhoopar was cast for the lead role of Rajkumar Yadav.
 Surbhi Chandna was signed as the female lead Manmeet Shergill.

 Sneha Tomar was cast to play Manmeet's sister Gunjan in the series.
 Ayesha Kapoor was cast as Rajkumar's girlfriend Nikki.

 Filming

 The shooting of the series, began in June 2022.
 It is mainly shot at the Film City, Mumbai.
 Some initial sequences were shot in Shimla.

 Release

 Sherdil Shergills promos were released in July 2022.
 It premiered on 26 September 2022 on Colors TV and on Voot.

 Cancellation

-The show went off-air within four months.
+The show went off-air within four months due to low ratings.
 The show bid adieu to viewers on February 10.